chodar89/dot_geek/README.md

 <img src="dot_geek\static\img\logo\dotgeek_black.png" width="200">

 # DOT GEEK
-So this is my fourth and last project for CodeInstitute.
 It is e-commerce website for geeks but not only.
 Potiential customers will find a products from retro and legendary games, films, cartoons and comics. <br> https://dot-geek.herokuapp.com
 ## UX
 Website allows user to buy and browse all products that are in shop offer.
 User can create an account and pay securely for his shopping.
 As well thare is a cart tab where user can check what is in and adjust product amount or delete it.
 User can check his shopping history (only for user that holds an account).
 App is responsive and friendly to users.
 Design is inspired by retro 8bit games.
 All vector graphic was created with CorelDraw.
 ## User Stories